John Clarke's extensive international work experience distinguishes him as an advisor and collaborator with a global reach.

 He brings significant international academic and professional background to his work at Freeman, as well as a dedication to preparing students for their careers through innovative courses that tie theory to the realities of the business world.

-As a North American based management consultant he worked extensively in Europe and Asia and supported large-scale organizational change in multinational companies.
+As a North America-based management consultant, he worked extensively in Europe and Asia and supported large-scale organizational change in multinational companies.

 He began taking students abroad in 2005 and has since led more than fifteen hundred students on international experiences.
 He has developed and taught immersion experiences in Argentina, Brazil, China, India, Israel, South Africa, South Korea, and the United Kingdom.